-Learn about safe speeds and see highlights of our planned safe speed actions.
+Learn about Safe Speeds and see highlights of our safe speed actions.

-Speeds must be managed through road design, enforcement, and education measures, especially in areas where vulnerable road users are present, or at locations where side impact and head on collisions remain possible.
+Speeds must be managed through road design, enforcement, and education and engagement efforts.
+Especially in areas where vulnerable road users are present or at locations where side impact and head on collisions remain possible.

 Automated Speed Enforcement